-Attributable to: Accounting Treatment Ar nount The embedded conversion feature (derivative) Expensed as incurred \$ 55,999 The 8% Convertible Debenture Warrant Charged to additional paid-in capital 10,194 The 8% Convertible Debenture Recorded as deferred issuance costs and amortized under the interest method over the term of the 8% Convertible Debenture.
+Attributable to: Accounting Treatment Amount The embedded conversion feature (derivative) Expensed as incurred \$ 55,999 The 8% Convertible Debenture Warrant Charged to additional paid-in capital 10,194 The 8% Convertible Debenture Recorded as deferred issuance costs and amortized under the interest method over the term of the 8% Convertible Debenture.
 17,567 Total \$ 83,760

-During the three months ended January 31, 2013, the Company amortized \$-0- of deferred issuance costs, which when recorded, will be recorded as interest expense.
+During the three and six months ended April 30, 2013, the Company amortized \$-0- and \$-0-, respectively of deferred issuance costs, which when recorded, will be recorded as interest expense.

-In connection with the issuance of the Convertible Debenture due January 2015, the Company has agreed to prepare and file a registration statement registering for resale the shares of its common stock which may be issued upon the conversion of the debenture consistent with the terms and conditions of the registration rights agreement the Company entered into with the holders of the registrable shares listed above.
-The company has agreed to file the registration statement by April 25, 2013 and use its best efforts to ensure that such registration statement would be declared effective by July 24, 2013.
+In connection with the issuance of the Convertible Debenture due January 2015, on April 24, 2013, the Company prepared and filed a registration statement registering for resale the shares of its common stock which may be issued upon the conversion of the debenture consistent with the terms and conditions of the registration rights agreement the Company entered into with the holders of the registrable shares listed above.
+The Company has agreed to use its best efforts to ensure that such registration statement would be declared effective by July 24, 2013.